Learn-Write-Repeat/LWR-WebApp/README.md

 - Please follow the [CODE OF CONDUCT](https://github.com/Learn-Write-Repeat/LWR-WebApp/blob/main/CODE_OF_CONDUCT.md).
 - After every successfull PR merge, make sure to fill this [form](https://forms.gle/3y9GUEJrifzJ8erB6)

-> The contributor team might be asked to join as intern for completing the project and deploying.

 ##  Getting Started 👨‍💻
 ### Setup the repository to your local environment.